fieldtrip/website/reference/ft_trialfun_brainvision_segmented.md

  The stimformat instruct this function to parse stimulus triggers according to the specific format.
 The default is 'S %d'.
 The cfg.stimformat always needs to contain exactly one %d code.
-The trigger values parsed in this way will be stored in columns 4 and upwards of the output `trl` matrix , and after FT_PREPROCESSING will end up in data.trialinfo.
+The trigger values parsed in this way will be stored in columns 4 and upwards of the output 'trl' matrix, and after FT_PREPROCESSING will end up in data.trialinfo.

  A BrainVision dataset consists of three files: an .eeg, .vhdr, and a .vmrk